francofusco/wp3/README.md

 ![imgs/cad_blueprint.png](imgs/cad_blueprint.png)

 Green measures represent parameters that can be changed in FreeCAD to customize the component.
-In principle, you should just update the parameters *Side Length* and *Spacing* to reflect the choices you made for your panels, but you can play around with the others as well if you want to.
+In principle, you should just update the parameters *Side Length*, *Spacing* and *Junction Angle* (not shown in the sketch) to reflect the choices you made for your panels, but you can play around with the others as well if you want to.

 Whatever your decision, to update the CAD start by opening the file `cad/wall.FCStd` in FreeCAD.
 Now, follow these steps:

 1. On the left, you should be able to locate a spreadsheet named *parameters*.
 Double click on it to open the spreadsheet view.
 1. You can now change the parameters as needed.
-As mentioned, you probably just need to update *Side Length* and *Spacing* (and perhaps *Plexiglass Thickness* depending on the plexiglass sheets that you are going to purchase).
+As mentioned, you probably just need to update *Side Length*, *Spacing* and *Junction Angle* (and perhaps *Plexiglass Thickness* depending on the plexiglass sheets that you are going to purchase).
+The correct values that you should enter can be found in the bill of materials.
 1. Back in the combo view (the menu on the left), select the object named *inner-wall* by double clicking on it.
 1. Go to *File/Export* and select *STL Mesh (\*.stl)* as file type.
 Give it the name *inner-wall.stl* and export it.
 1. Do the same with the *outer-wall* body, exporting as *outer-wall.stl*.